Daud Suleman: Career

-MACRA Suspension in 2025

 In October 2025, Suleman was suspended from his position as Director General of MACRA pending investigations by the Government of Malawi.
 The suspension formed part of a broader government action that also affected senior executives at other parastatals, including the Malawi Broadcasting Corporation and the National Economic Empowerment Fund.
 The Office of the President and Cabinet, through Chief Secretary Justin Saidi, confirmed the suspensions, citing “ongoing investigations”.
 However, legal commentators described the move as potentially irregular, noting that most parastatal boards had been dissolved at the time and therefore might lack authority to execute such administrative actions.

+On 4 February 2026, the MACRA Board terminated Suleman’s contract as Director General following investigations into alleged financial and administrative misconduct.

 Controversies

 During his tenure at MACRA, Suleman faced multiple allegations including a conflict of interest over transmitter installation tied to his private media interests, procurement irregularities involving his official vehicle, and internal staff grievances alleging targeted management actions in response to anonymous disclosures.

 In September 2025, Suleman faced criticism during the 2025 general election period when MACRA, under his leadership, allegedly instructed major media houses to halt the live broadcasting of unofficial election results dashboards that were tracking tallies from polling stations, at a time when then opposition candidate Peter Mutharika was reportedly leading incumbent President Lazarus Chakwera.